hawtio/hawtio/README.md

 You can dynamically [extend hawt.io with your own plugins](http://hawt.io/developers/plugins.html) or automaticaly [discover plugins](http://hawt.io/developers/plugins.html) inside the JVM

-Other than the static HTML/CSS/JS/images, the only server side dependency is the excellent [Jolokia library](http://jolokia.org) which is small footprint (around 300Kb) and available as a [JVM agent](http://jolokia.org/agent/jvm.html), or is embedded as a servlet inside the hawtio-web.war or can be deployed as [an OSGi bundle](http://jolokia.org/agent/osgi.html).
+The only server side dependency (other than the static HTML/CSS/JS/images) is the excellent [Jolokia library](http://jolokia.org) which has small footprint (around 300Kb) and is available as a [JVM agent](http://jolokia.org/agent/jvm.html), or comes embedded as a servlet inside the **hawtio-web.war** or can be deployed as [an OSGi bundle](http://jolokia.org/agent/osgi.html).

-**hawtio** also supports [Health MBeans](http://hawt.io/health/) to make it easy for your Java services to expose their status so that the console understands how your Java stuff is behaving
+**hawtio** also supports [Health MBeans](http://hawt.io/health/) to make it easy for your Java services to expose their health status so you can see how your Java stuff is behaving

 ## Get started

+If you are running Tomcat or JBoss you could just deploy the [hawtio-web.war](https://oss.sonatype.org/content/repositories/snapshots/io/hawt/hawtio-web/1.0-SNAPSHOT/) to your container

+If you are using a developer snapshot of Fuse ESB you can run:

+    features:install hawtio

-From a git clone you should be able to run the a sample hawtio console as follows:
+Or from a git clone you should be able to run the a sample hawtio console as follows:

     git clone git@github.com:hawtio/hawtio.git
     cd hawtio/sample